Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 └──────────────────┘
 ```

-Knowing this, if we make the program read the flag to a chunk that we control using UAF, and then free that chunk, when it's `next` pointer is be set, the `size_4` check is overwritten.
+Knowing this, if we make the program read the flag to a chunk that we control using UAF, and then free that chunk, when it's `next` pointer is to be set, the `size_4` check is overwritten.
 We can `free` that chunk, because `read_flag` causes the `key` pointer which was pointing to `tcache_perthread_struct`, to be overwritten.

 Thus we will be able to use the `puts_flag` command and get the flag.